cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 %}

-I setteled on [this](https://ollama.com/library/llama3:8b-instruct-q8_0) model so you then copy the ollama run command to the right of the model select and run it in the command line, so I ran `ollama run llama3:8b-instruct-q8_0`. (if it says ollama command not found, make sure Ollama is running and installed).
+I settled on [this](https://ollama.com/library/llama3:8b-instruct-q8_0) model.
+You then copy the ollama run command to the right of the model select and run it in the command line, so I ran `ollama run llama3:8b-instruct-q8_0`.
+If it says `ollama command not found`, make sure Ollama is running and installed.

 After a brief install (depending on the model size) you will have your chosen model installed!

-After this step you are ready to start using smolagents with the local model however, I am aware there are more complicated things you can do with Ollama such as set it up on a server, but I won't be going over that here (but there is more information in the sources and further readong section)
+After this step you are ready to start using smolagents with the local model however, I am aware there are more complicated things you can do with Ollama such as set it up on a server, but I won't be going over that here.
+There is more information in the sources and further reading section.

 ### Starting the model with smolagents (Ollama)
-The following is an example of how you would setup the model (which I will show you how to use in a later section) using the Ollama method discussed above using the llama3 model
+The following is an example of how you would setup the model (which I will show you how to use in a later section) using the Ollama method discussed above using the llama3 model.
+When using Ollama you do not need to login using your Hugging Face API key.
 ```
 from smolagents import LiteLLMModel